Quansight-Labs/ndindex/docs/indexing-guide/index.md

     type](slices-docs).
 The term "index" is used in the Python language itself (e.g., in the built-in exception type `IndexError`).

-Semantically, an index `x` picks, or *indexes*[^indexes-footnote], some subset of the elements of `a`.
+Semantically, an index `x` selects, or *indexes*[^indexes-footnote], some subset of the elements of `a`.
 An index `a[x]` always either returns a new array with some subset of the elements of `a`, or it raises `IndexError`.
-The most important rule for indexing, which applies to all types of indices, is this:
+The most important rule for indexing, which applies to all types of indices, is
+this:

 [^indexes-footnote]: For clarity, in this document, and throughout the ndindex
     documentation, the plural of *index* is *indices*. *Indexes* is always a